-This proposed project is scheduled to begin in October 2022.
-The work is proposed to be undertaken during the fall and winter of 2022 into May 2023, following the receipt of all regulatory approvals.
+This proposed project is scheduled to begin in January 2023.
+Work is proposed to be completed simultaneously with work approved though AoT #2215.
+The work is proposed to be undertaken during the winter of 2022 into June 2023, following the receipt of all regulatory approvals.
 The following is a description of the anticipated construction sequence for this type of routine maintenance work.
 Once contractor(s) are scheduled, a more finalized sequence and schedule will be determined.

 - 1) Install sediment and erosion controls in proposed locations, as shown in Figure 4. - 2) Upgrade access routes and build work pads.
-Timber matting to be used in uplands and wetlands as designated by Figure 4. - 3) Conduct drilling activities, including drilling of approximately 4-ft diameter holes for caisson placement, approximately 7-15-ft below ground surface. - 4) Conduct structure replacement activities, including installation of new structures, removal of old structures, removal of old wire, and installation of OPGW wire. - 5) Reduce 100-foot by 100-foot gravel work pads to 30-foot x 60-foot gravel work pads to remain after construction and apply seed and mulch to restored portions of gravel work pad. - 6) Remove temporary timber matting and stabilized exposed soils within the ROW, and restore temporarily disturbed wetland areas with appropriate wetland seed mix, as necessary. - 7) Remove erosion and sedimentation controls following stabilization.

-3.6 BEST MANAGEMENT PRACTICES
+Timber matting to be used in uplands and wetlands as designated by Figure 4. - 3) Conduct drilling activities, including drilling of approximately 4-ft diameter holes for caisson placement, approximately 7-15-ft below ground surface. - 4) Conduct structure replacement activities, including installation of new structures, removal of old structures, removal of old wire, and installation of new wire. - 5) Reduce 100-foot by 100-foot gravel work pads to 30-foot x 60-foot gravel work pads to remain after construction and apply seed and mulch to restored portions of gravel work pad. - 6) Remove temporary timber matting and stabilized exposed soils within the ROW, and restore temporarily disturbed wetland areas with appropriate wetland seed mix, as necessary. - 7) Remove erosion and sedimentation controls following stabilization. - 3.6 BEST MANAGEMENT PRACTICES